 This may not be as simple as submitting the original application, as the policy position may have changed, and you might find yourself trying to secure planning permission against a very different planning backdrop.
 Furthermore, just because you secured planning once, doesn’t automatically mean that you will be granted planning permission for a second time.
 Having said this, the planning history of a site can be a material consideration.

 Our recent approval for a replacement 5x bed dwelling in Ashford, Kent, gives a useful overview of some of the strategic considerations on whether to implement or resubmit a planning permission before it expires.

 In this case, local policy had changed since the original permission was granted.
 In light of this, we advised our client on the pros and cons of commencement vs reapplying and, given their particular development programme, their preference was for a resubmission.

 We devised and implemented a nuanced planning strategy, which enabled us to prepare a robust application and successfully make the case for the development a second time, even though both local policy and the NPPF had altered since the original grant of planning permission, and the LPA could now demonstrate a 5 year housing land supply.

 Planning permission was secured and we are delighted with the outcome for our client, enabling them to keep to their development programme and keep their planning permission alive for a stylish and spacious family home.

 How we can help

 Commencement vs resubmission is a complex area of planning.
 Our knowledge, experience and understanding means that we can help you formulate and implement the most suitable planning strategy for your development aims.
-Contact the team via firstname.lastname@example.org to see how we can best assist.
-Alternatively, submit your site via our Landmark Page.
+Contact our team via firstname.lastname@example.org or call us on 01242 501003 to see how we can best assist you, providing the site address and a brief overview of your project.
+You can also submit your site via our Landmark Page.
 We value your privacy and any information which you provide will not be shared outside of our company and will only be used in relation to your enquiry.